Chinese hare: Distribution and habitat

-The Chinese hare is native to the provinces of Anhui, Fujian, Guangdong, Guangxi, Guizhou, Hunan, Jiangsu, Jiangxi and Zhejiang in China.
-It also occurs on the island of Taiwan and in a separate small area of northeastern Vietnam.
+The Chinese hare is native to the Chinese provinces of Anhui, Fujian, Guangdong, Guangxi, Guizhou, Hunan, Jiangsu, Jiangxi and Zhejiang.
+It also occurs on Taiwan and in a small area of north-eastern Vietnam.

+The population of Chinese hare in Taiwan is considered as a subspecies, known as the Formosan hare.
+Other than the nominate subspecies L. s. sinensis, a subspecies endemic to Hunan, L. s. yuenshanensis, has been documented since 1930.

 Biology

-The Chinese hare has been little studied but like other hare species, the diet consists of grasses and other green plant material, buds, twigs and bark.
+Like other hare species, the Chinese hare's diet consists of grasses and other green plant material, buds, twigs and bark.
 It is mainly nocturnal and produces two types of faeces, moist and dry pellets.
 It eats the moist pellets immediately so as to extract the maximum nutritional value from its food.
 It does not live underground in a burrow but has a form or nest in long vegetation.
 A litter of about three precocial young are born in this and visited by the mother once a day for a few minutes to allow them to suckle.
-The mother's milk is particularly rich in protein and fat and the lactation period lasts for about three weeks.
-Various carnivores prey on the Chinese hare and it relies on its fast running speed to escape from predators.
+The mother's milk is particularly rich in protein and fat and the lactation period lasts for about three weeks Various carnivores prey on the Chinese hare and it relies on its fast running speed to escape from predators.
+It may opportunistically use burrows of other animals and pile fecal pellets outside the entrance.

 Status

 The IUCN lists the Chinese hare in its Red List of Threatened Species as being of "Least Concern" as it has a wide range.
-However, in Vietnam it occurs in a heavily populated area and is at risk from hunting.
+However, in Vietnam it occurs in a heavily populated area and is at risk from hunting and habitat loss.
 In China, its population trend is unknown.